-The Adult Learn to Row program is designed to introduce adults to the sport of rowing in a fun and safe environment.
-Through a series of eight rowing sessions adults will work with our coaching staff on basic rowing skills using large stable eight man rowing shells.
-Following completion of the Learn to Row program adults can continue to row for fun and fitness by joining the masters rowing program.
-Fees for the Learn to Row program will be credited to a masters membership.
-Register now for the next program.
-They run Monday night/Wednesday night/Sunday morning and Tuesday night/Thursday night/Sunday night.
-Call 434-5896
+The Learn to Row program is designed to introduce athletes to the sport of rowing in a fun and safe environment.
+Through weekend sessions (approx. 8 hours) athletes will work with our coaching staff to learn basic rowing skills using large stable rowing shells.
+The program will introduce both sweep rowing (one oar) and sculling (two oars).
+Following completion of the Learn to Row program athlete are encouraged to join a rowing program and continue to row for fun and fitness. $60 of the program fee will be credited to a rowing membership.
+Dues include RCA and Row NS fees.
+Contact club for available dates.

-The Youth/Junior Rowing program is offered to school age teens as a spring after school program and a daily program during the summer months.
+The Youth Development Rowing programs are offered to school age teens as a spring after school program and a daily program during the summer months.
 Although age is not a factor rowers should be old enough and strong enough to safely carry the boats and the program is generally geared to grade 7 and older.
-With the help of our youth rowing staff , rowers will spend a fun spring and summer on the water with lots of activities to keep their interest.
+With the help of our youth rowing staff, rowers will spend a fun spring and summer on the water with lots of activities to keep their interest.
 The spring program runs May 15-June 30 at 4 pm and the summer program runs daily from 8:30-11:30 am.

 Para-rowing is sweep rowing (one oar) or sculling (two oars) for people with physical disabilities/limitations, including, in part, hearing impairment, paraplegia, quadriplegia, blindness, visual impairment, multiple sclerosis, cerebral palsy and spina bifida.
 The North Star Rowing Club provides access to the sport through the use of specialized equipment and trained coaches.